 Sold as seen vehicles are offered for sale with no guarantee or promise about mechanical condition or quality.

-This is Manhiem’s pre-auction inspection service that offers three levels of checks on vehicles and a promise to make it right when purchase a SureCheck vehicle with a problem.
+This is Manhiem’s pre-auction inspection service on vehicles and a promise to make it right when a buyer purchases a SureCheck vehicle with a problem.

 Also known as the auction.